Evolve (professional wrestling): History

 In November 2014, Evolve, along with Dragon Gate USA (DGUSA), Full Impact Pro (FIP) and Shine Wrestling, all under the WWNLive banner, held a tour of China.
 The following month, WWNLive announced a long-term deal with Great-Wall International Sports Management for regular tours of Asia, starting in the spring of 2015.

 In 2015, WWNLive opened a training facility in Trinity, Florida named "World Wrestling Network Academy", which Evolve shares with DGUSA, FIP and Shine.

 During 2015, Evolve entered a relationship with WWE.
 Evolve's wrestlers were featured on WWE.com, while NXT wrestlers Sami Zayn, Chad Gable and Jason Jordan took part in Evolve events in non-wrestling roles.
 In January 2016, NXT General Manager William Regal and WWE COO Triple H attended Evolve 54.
 As part of the relationship, it was announced in March 2016 that Evolve would hold qualifying matches for WWE's Cruiserweight Classic.

 On April 1 and 2, 2016, Evolve held shows at Eddie Deen's Ranch in the build-up to WrestleMania 32.

 On October 24, 2016, WWNLive and FloSports announced a new streaming service, which would host events held by the WWNLive promotions, including Evolve.

 Evolve was the subject of the Viceland documentary, The Wrestlers, Episode 1.

 On July 13, 2019, Evolve held its 10th Anniversary Celebration, an event celebrating the 10th anniversary of Dragon Gate USA's founding.
 The event was streamed on the WWE Network.
 This marked the first Evolve event and the first independent wrestling event to air on the WWE Network.

-On July 2, 2020, it was announced that after months of negotiation, the WWE had purchased Evolve Wrestling, giving them full rights to the name and video library.
+On July 2, 2020, it was announced that after months of negotiation, WWE had purchased Evolve, giving them full rights to the name and video library.

+Revival

+In January 2025, it was reported that WWE were planning to revive Evolve as a brand.
+The company trademarked the name "Evolve" on January 30, 2025, with the first set of Evolve tapings under WWE set to be held at the WWE Performance Center on February 7, replacing WWE NXT Level Up, which was cancelled in December 2024.
+During the Royal Rumble on February 1, WWE announced that WWE Evolve would premiere on Tubi on March 5.